 They drew up a contract.
-Allen would buy the cage and the hamster.
+Drew would buy the cage and the hamster.
 Eli would clean once a week for the first 3 weeks and buy one month’s worth of bedding and food.
 After that they would trade off every other Sunday of cage cleaning duty and split the cost of the supplies.

 “Okay” I conceded at last, “You win.”
 I signed my name on the appropriate line.

 We put the cage together and lined it with bedding.
 The boys put the hamster inside, he promptly fell asleep.
-Drew watched him enamored while Eli discovered an interesting tidbit of information in the hamster book.
-“It says here that hamsters are nocturnal.”
+Drew watched him, enamored, while Eli discovered an interesting tidbit of information in the hamster book, “It says here that hamsters are nocturnal.”

 “That means they like hamburgers,” Drew said.

-“It does not!
-Eli said.
-“What does that mean Mom?”
+“It does not!”
+Eli said, “What does that mean Mom?”

 “It means they sleep all day.”